godssleepiestkitty/Natron/Documentation/source/guide/compositing-projects-caching.rst

 .. image:: _images/compositing-projects-caching_01.png

-Make sure you have enough disk space left, your computer might crash due to full harddisk!
+Make sure you have enough disk space left, your computer might crash due to a full harddisk!

 .. image:: _images/compositing-projects-caching_03.png

-Then just add the DiskCache where needed in the node tree and select Pre-Cache in the Properties panel.
+Then, just add the DiskCache where needed in the node tree and select Pre-Cache in the Properties panel.

 .. image:: _images/compositing-projects-caching_02.png

-You will see the progress bar, wait until its 100% finised, then continue your compositing.
+You will see the progress bar, wait until it is 100% finised, then continue your compositing.

 .. toctree::
    :maxdepth: 2